 Jamia Williams earned her Bachelor of Science in History from the State University of New York (SUNY) at Brockport and earned her Master of Library Science from North Carolina Central University.
-Jamia is a Health Sciences Librarian at SUNY Brockport’s Drake Memorial Library.
-She serves as the liaison to the following academic programs, African & African American Studies, Biology, Health Science/Healthcare Studies, McNair Program, and Nursing.
-Williams is the co-creator and co-host of the podcast LibVoices which amplifies the voices of Black, Indigenous, and People of Color who work in archives and libraries.
-Jamia founded the Diversity Fellow’s blog which is a platform used to document her journey as a Black librarian.
+Jamia Williams is the Consumer Health Program Specialist with the Network of the National Library of Medicine (NNLM) Training Office.
+Williams is the co-creator and co-host of the podcast LibVoices, which amplifies the voices of Black, Indigenous, and People of Color who work in archives and libraries.
+Jamia founded the Diversity Fellow’s blog, a platform to document her journey as a Black librarian.

 The Critical Librarianship & Pedagogy Symposium (CLAPS) was held virtually from November 2–4, 2022.
 CLAPS “brings together the ongoing but parallel discourse surrounding critical pedagogy among academic librarians, critical pedagogy... read more →